sparna-git/Sparnatural/README.md

 2. Read [this page in the documentation](https://docs.sparnatural.eu/Javascript-integration).
 3. Look at a [typical demo page on DBPedia](https://github.com/sparna-git/sparnatural.eu/tree/main/demos/demo-dbpedia-v2)

 # Configuration

 ## Specification of classes and properties

+Since 9.0.0, the preferred way to configure Sparnatural is with a **SHACL specification**.
+Look at the [supported SHACL features in the documentation](http://docs.sparnatural.eu/SHACL-based-configuration.html).

-The component is configurable using a an [OWL configuration file](https://docs.sparnatural.eu/OWL-based-configuration) editable in Protégé.
+The component is also configurable using a an [OWL configuration file](https://docs.sparnatural.eu/OWL-based-configuration) editable in Protégé.
 Look at the specification files of [the demos](https://github.com/sparna-git/sparnatural.eu/tree/main/demos) to get an idea.

-Alternatively one can also use a [JSON(-LD) ontology file](https://docs.sparnatural.eu/JSON-based-configuration).
-This is however discouraged.

-### Class definition
+### Class definition in OWL

 ```turtle
     :Museum rdf:type owl:Class ;